bigsnarfdude/Incident-Response-Agent/README.md

 # IRA 🚀
-**Cyber Incident Management Reimagined**
+**Cyber Incident Management Reimagined - Intelligence-driven incident response**

-If you are worried about leading or supporting a major cyber incident, **IRA (Intelligent Root-cause Analyzer)** is the tool and approach you need.
+**IRA (Intelligent Root-cause Analyzer)** is the tool and approach you need.
 Designed for the high-pressure environment of **Cyber Incident Management**, IRA focuses on the **non-technical challenges** faced by leaders, helping you and your team respond effectively and decisively.

 # TL;DR
 ## IRA research space